 Feel free to select any fruits, seeds and grains as per the availability and liking, there are two ingredients which I do not recommend you to change:

-Dates are not only high in protein and full of vitamins, they are also full of natural sugars – fructose, glucose and therefore can give the bars desired sweet taste without additional sweeteners.
+Dates are not only high in protein and full of vitamins, but they are also full of natural sugars – fructose, glucose and therefore can give the bars desired sweet taste without additional sweeteners.
 But most importantly their stickiness is imperative in making granola bars hold together.
-Therefore for the above reasons I don’t recommend replacing this ingredient with other alternatives.
-More about their healthy benefits here
+Therefore for the above reasons, I don’t recommend replacing this ingredient with other alternatives.
+More about their health benefits here

 As these bars are filled with all healthy ingredients which supply one with energy, vitality, and happiness I thought it could be a nice gift to give to your friends or colleagues.
 If you place all the ingredients in nice gift-able bottles they make beautiful layers.
 The recipe can also accompany this creative gift.
 The layers should go in this sequence: oats, almonds roasted, calendula, sunflower seeds, cranberries, sesame seeds with dates on the top.